alan-turing-institute/ARC-LoCoMoSeT/README.md

    pip install .
    ```

-3. (temporary) if using LogME, NCE or LEEP fork the following repository <https://github.com/thuml/LogME> and clone into `src`.
+3. If using LogME, NCE or LEEP clone the following repository <https://github.com/thuml/LogME> into `src`.

 ## Usage